hastexo/hastexo-xblock/README.md

 information:

 * The credentials for the public or private OpenStack cloud
+* The static asset path to markdown lab instructions
-* The static asset path to your Heat template
+* The static asset path to a Heat template
 * The name of the user that the Xblock will use to connect to the environment via SSH.